inspec/train/docs/plugins.md

 #### Benefits of plugins

-Plugins address two main needs that the Chef InSpec Engineering team encountered in 2017-2018.
+Plugins address two main needs that the Chef InSpec Engineering team (which maintains Train) encountered in 2017-2018:

-* Passionate contributors parties can develop and release new Train transports at their own pace, without gating by Chef engineers.
+* Passionate contributor parties can develop and release new Train transports at their own pace, without gating by Chef engineers.
 * Reduction of dependency bloat within Train.
-For example, since only the AWS transport need the aws-sdk, we can move the gem dependency into the plugin gem, and out of train itself.
+For example, since only the AWS transport needs the aws-sdk, we can move the gem dependency into the plugin gem, and out of train itself.

 #### Future of existing Transports